Patrick Dinehart

 How to Actually Keep Your Engineered Wood Floors Looking New (Without Spending a Fortune)

 There are a lot of things you have to consider when you decide to put engineered wood flooring in your home.
 One of the main things for you to consider is how you're going to clean it.
 Is there a specific process when it comes to cleaning engineered wood flooring compared to tile?
 The answer is yes.
-Here are 5 tips on how to clean engineered wood flooring to help you maintain it
+Here are 5 tips on how to clean engineered wood flooring to help you maintain it.

 Let's be honest: That gorgeous engineered wood floor was a investment—whether you chose it yourself or inherited it with your home.
 Now you're probably wondering how to keep it looking pristine without turning cleaning day into a chemistry experiment or breaking the bank on specialty products.